 Currently ABC has an active board of directors with members throughout the state.
 We meet monthly throughout the year.
 The meetings last from 6:30 – 9 PM.
 See the events page for meeting locations.
 Our accomplishments for the past year have been establishing a website and reviewing our strategic plan.
 Our goal is to continue to promote breastfeeding, provide access to education, and to be an advocate for all breastfeeding families.

-The Mother of Invention by Sharon Paulson, from the 2019 Annual Breastfeeding Art Show
+Fullness by Colleen Firmin Thomas, from the 2019 Annual Breastfeeding Art Show

 a statement from the Abc board